 - Successfully representing a company registered in the Republic of Tanzania against the Government of Kenya and getting interim orders in favour of the company in an ongoing dispute before EACJ seeking, among others, a declaration that section 41 of the Business Laws (Amendment) Act, 2020 which amended the Excise Duty Act, 2015 to introduce excise duty of 25% on imported glass into Kenya contravened and infringed the various provisions of the Treaty for the Establishment of the East African Community, the Protocol on the Establishment of the East African Customs Union and the Protocol on the Establishment of the East African Community Common Market.
 This case impacts on business within the six (6) EAC members states importing glass and glass bottles into Kenya.

-- Successfully defending Essar Telecom Kenya in connection with a suit filed at the Employment and Labour Relations Court seeking an injunction to stop the conclusion of Essar’s sale of its Kenyan subsidiary, Yu, a local mobile service provider, including successfully arguing the absence of a legal basis under Kenyan employment law underlying the plaintiff class action of 233 Yu employees’ allegation of guaranteed redundancy packages in the context of a company sale as well as successfully negotiating a court approved settlement with the plaintiffs.
+- Successfully defending Essar Telecom Kenya in connection with a suit filed at the Employment and Labour Relations Court seeking an injunction to stop the conclusion of Essar’s sale of its Kenyan subsidiary, Yu, a local mobile service provider.

-- Successfully defending Simba Colt Corporation in connection with a highly sensitive and contested employment dispute on equal remuneration for work of equal value or equal pay for equal work as well as racial discrimination issues.
-The case also brought into issue the delicate balance of the right to access information vis-a-vis the right of privacy guaranteed by the Kenyan Constitution.
+- Successfully defending Simba Colt Corporation in connection with a highly sensitive and contested employment dispute on equal remuneration for work of equal value or equal pay for equal work and racial discrimination issues.